stfc/PSyclone/doc/developer_guide/psyir_symbols.rst

 and `Containers`) have a symbol table with the definition of the symbols used in their bodies.

-.. note:: Some symbols are still hardwired as string inside some of the PSyIR
+.. note:: Some symbols are still hardwired as strings inside some of the PSyIR
     nodes.
-But this should be eventually replaced as we have no way to check for name clashes with these symbols.
+But these should be eventually replaced as we have no way to check for name clashes with these symbols.

 When one wants to define a new symbol in the symbol table, in order to avoid any clashes, the recommended way is to us the `new_symbol_name` method:

 .. automethod:: psyclone.psyir.symbols.SymbolTable.new_symbol_name

-However, if this variable need to be retrieved later on, one must keep track the returned name or use a unique tag to uniquely identify the variable internally (the tag is not displayed in the generated code).
-Therefore, to create a new symbol and associate the symbol with a tag, the following lines can be used:
+However, if this variable need to be retrieved later on, one must keep track of the returned name or use a tag to uniquely identify the variable internally (the tag is not displayed in the generated code).
+Therefore, to create a new symbol and associate it with a tag, the following lines can be used:

 .. code-block:: python